loganpkg/spot/README.md

 If append is 1, then it will append to the end of the file, otherwise the file will be overwritten.

-This macro is very useful for writing dynamic code.
+This macro is useful for writing dynamic code.
 The code can be crafted into a diversion, then that diversion can be written to file using `writediv`, and then the file can be executed using `esyscmd`.